 THE PROBLEM AND THE SOLUTION

+When our partners met Ahmed’s parents, they expressed their grief over their home, the pandemic, and how these circumstances contributed to their children’s educational setbacks.
 Ahmed’s parents were ecstatic when they heard their son was chosen to receive a tablet.
-Since receiving the tablet, he has now been able to engage full-time in school as opposed to only a couple of hours per week previously.
-He is happier and more motivated as he engages with friends and teachers.
+After receiving the tablet, he was able to engage full-time in school as opposed to only a couple of hours per week previously.
+His parents also recognized that he was happier and more motivated as he engaged with his friends and teachers.

 - 100 tablets were distributed to children who had been out of school for almost a year.